gary-archer/oauth.websample.final/README.md

 * AWS CloudFront is used as the SPA's Content Delivery Network
 * AWS API Gateway is used to host the SPA's OAuth Secured API
 * AWS Cognito is used as the Authorization Server for the SPA and API
-* An Edge Lambda can be used to write refresh tokens to cookies
+* An Edge Lambda is used to proxy refresh token requests and store them in HTTP only encrypted cookies